pdoehle/swc-notes/git.md

 Initialized empty Git repository in /home/nelle/Desktop/planets/.git/
 ```

-- Creates a hidden file, `.git`, that keeps a record of all our project changes.
+- Creates a hidden file, `.git`, that keeps a record of all our project's changes.

 ```bash
 $ ls -a